205: Rocket Attack USA

 Let’s get out of here, Scooby!

-An imitation of Shaggy from the animated television series Scooby-Doo, Where Are You?, which aired from 1969 to 1972.
+An imitation of Shaggy from the animated TV series Scooby-Doo, Where Are You!
+(CBS/ABC, 1969-1978).
 He was voiced by Casey Kasem, the well-known syndicated DJ.
 Scooby-Doo is the name of the anthropomorphic dog on the show, who was voiced by Don Messick.
 The show spawned several other series, television movies, videos, and even live-action films.

 Crashing timbers?
 Isn’t that a place in the Poconos?